 Mistakes Become Lessons

-"mistakes become lessons that help us learn," in our book Curly Q Drew and the Message Mistake!
+It's true!
+Every mistake can become a lesson.
+Certainly every mistake is a great learning opportunity for all of us.
+That's why you'll find the line, "mistakes become lessons that help us learn," in Drew's book Curly Q Drew and the Message Mistake!

-We realized along the way that the random acts of kindness we've been doing since 2013 could also help.
+We realized along the way in this process that the random acts of kindness we've been doing since 2013 could also help.
 How?
 Because kindness is the key.
 Caring, inclusion, empathy, sympathy, coping, helping, these are all things that seem to go hand in hand with kindness.
 We want kids to think kind!
-Our Secret Service Missions do just that!
+Our Kindness Kits help kids do just that!
 The more kind you think, the more kind you'll be!

 In the very beginning, when Drew was in first grade, long before Come Together with Kindness existed, we did Operation Good Deed Doer with his entire class.
 Those top secret act of kindness eventually evolved into our Kindness Kits.
 The Kits have changed over the years but the character-building, kindness inspired lessons and reminders have remained the same.
 We are excited to transform Come Together with Kindness into